tonki486/es-theme-switch-jelos/README.md

 There are many changes in this newest version, including:

 - The Switch Theme no longer has two separate versions.
 As of this update, the light and dark variants have now been combined into one theme.
 The colors are toggleable via the theme.xml file.
-- You now have the option to switch between Playstation and Xbox buttons.
-(Also toggleable via the theme.xml)
-- The theme now supports 4:3 aspect ratio (Theme.xml)
 - Colors updated to match system
 - Selector bar has been added.
 Slim line next to selected game name.
 - Marquee is now centered under video